krzentner/language-world/data/text-davinci-003/chain_md/assembly-4.md

     Steps:  1.
-Put the wrench in front of the peg  2.
-Grab the peg with the wrench  3.
-Move the wrench and peg together to form the desired assembly
+Put gripper above the wrench  2.
+Grab the wrench with the gripper  3.
+Move wrench to the peg  4.
+Line up wrench with the peg  5.
+Wrap the wrench around the peg
+    First, put the gripper slightly above the wrench.
+    - When the robot's gripper is not above the wrench, the robot should put gripper above wrench.
-    First, put the wrench in front of the peg.
+    As long as the gripper is near the wrench, move the wrench to the peg.
-    - When the wrench is not in front of the peg, the robot should put wrench in front of peg.
+    - When the wrench is not near the peg and the robot's gripper is near the wrench, the robot should move wrench to peg.
-    Once the wrench is lined up in front of the peg, try to grab the peg with the wrench.
+    Now that the wrench is near the peg, we can line it up.
-    - When the peg is not in the wrench and the wrench is in front of the peg, the robot should grab peg.
+    - When the wrench is near the peg and the robot's gripper is forward aligned with the wrench, the robot should align wrench to peg.
-    Lastly, once the peg is in the wrench, form the desired assembly by moving the wrench and peg together.
+    If the wrench is aligned with the peg from the side, wrap the wrench around the peg.
-    - When the peg is in the wrench, the robot should move wrench and peg together to form the desired assembly.
+    - When wrench is horizontally aligned with peg, the robot should wrap wrench around peg.